WPI-AIM/AIM_Vicon/README.md

 ## IMPORTANT NOTE
 There is a strange bug when reading in the file.
-It will throw and error if you try to read in the raw file.
+It will throw an error if you try to read in the raw file.
 To solve this problem.
-Open up the CSV file in libreoffice or Excel and resave the file.
-Make sure its a CSV file.
+Open up the CSV file in Libreoffice or Excel and resave the file.
+Make sure it's a CSV file.